kehayov17/gcp-football-pipeline/README.md

 # gcp-football-pipeline
 This project is an end-to-end, serverless data pipeline built on Google Cloud Platform that fetches football fixture data from a third-party API, processes it using Apache Beam on Dataflow, and stores it in BigQuery for analysis.
-The pipeline is orchestrated with Cloud Scheduler, triggered via Pub/Sub, and deployed entirely using Terraform.
+The pipeline is orchestrated with Cloud Scheduler, triggered via Pub/Sub, and deployed entirely using Terraform.The pipeline uses the soccersapi.com API for football fixtures which has a free plan you can use to test and see how the pipeline works.

 # Set-up
 In the setup we will run Terraform to create the needed resources for the pipeline.We will configure only Dataflow manually.